 Veterinary Pharmaceuticals and Biologicals, 9th Edition, Veterinary Medicine Publishing Company, Lenexa, Kansas, 1995/1996.

 The information given herein is for educational purposes only.
 Reference to commercial products or trade names is made with the understanding that no discrimination is intended and no endorsement by the Texas Agricultural Extension Service is implied.

 The USER is always responsible for the effects of products administered.
 Always read and follow carefully the instructions on the product label.

 *Not trademarks of ADM

-ADM Alliance Nutrition, Inc. , a wholly owned subsidiary of the Archer Daniels Midland Company
+ADM Animal Nutrition, a division of Archer Daniels Midland Company